la2050/archive/_organizations/alma-backyard-farms.md

     - 'http://maker.good.is/myLA2050create/projects/almabackyardfarms.html'
   year_submitted:
     - '2014'
-  org_summary:
-    - >-
-      Alma Backyard Farms creates a dynamic opportunity in urban farming for the formerly incarcerated to reintegrate by growing food in & for LA.
 title: Alma Backyard Farms
-uri: /organizations/alma-backyard-farms/
 extrapolated_project_ids:
   - '4102006'
 project_titles_from_extrapolated_project_ids:
-  - 'Create LA: The Place Where No Space – or Life – is Wasted'
-project_titles:
-  - 'Create LA: The Place Where No Space – or Life – is Wasted'
-project_titles_from_project_ids:
   - 'Create LA: The Place Where No Space – or Life – is Wasted'
 original_project_titles:
   - 'Create LA: The Place Where No Space – or Life – is Wasted'